Search this site

 Ishwari did not offer any reply.
 Perhaps, he left the matter at my discretion; it was good he did so, else I might have held obstinately to my views.

 I had never traveled in a second-class compartment.
 It was for the first time I would be travelling second-class!
 The train was scheduled to depart at 9 pm, but in our great ecstasy to be away, we had reached the station in the evening, much ahead of the departure time.

 After strolling around for a while, we went to the refreshment room and had our meals.
-From my behaviour and attire, it did not take the waiters very long to recognise who was the chief and who was the sidekick.
-I do not know why, but their cheeky manner irked me.
+From my behaviour and attire, it did not take the waiters very long to recognize who was the chief and who was the sidekick.
+I do not know why, but their impudence irked me.
 It was Ishwari who footed the bill.
 Probably these waiters earned much more money in tips than what my father earned in salary.
 Ishwari placed a tip of 50 paise before leaving the table!
 I had expected the same alacrity from the waiters with which they served Ishwari; when he asked for something why did the waiters hasten to execute his orders but showed lassitude when I demanded something?
 I could not enjoy the meal; my whole attention was focused on this discriminatory conduct.

 The train arrived, and we left the refreshment room to board it.
 The waiters saluted Ishwari; they did not even look at me.
-"These waiters are so well-mannered; the servants in my house cannot complete any work properly," Ishwari commented.
+"These waiters are so well-mannered; the servants in my house cannot do any work properly," Ishwari commented.